rasikabh/LabTemplate/README.md

-# LabTemplate
+# Fundies 2 Lab Template Repo

 Welcome to CS 2511 (the labs associated with CS 2510)!

 The labs are designed to prepare you for the CS 2510 homework assignments.
+Please check Canvas for the lab assignment for this week.